runcitadel/citadel-boot-gui/README.md

 ## Running

-To run this on an Raspberry Pi with Umbrel OS, run
+To run this on an Raspberry Pi with Citadel OS, run
 ```
-./umbrel-details
+./citadel-gui
 ```

-## License

-The umbrel logo is Copyright 2020 Umbrel and is licensed under the terms and conditions of the MIT License.